Probing the Strong Gravity Region of Black Holes with eXTP: Exploring Accretion Physics in Extreme Gravity

 \subsubsection{Probing strong gravity effects with QPEs and TDEs}

 X-ray quasi-periodic eruptions (QPEs) are intensive, recurring soft X-ray bursts from galaxy nuclei.
-The first tentative QPE source RX J1301.9+2747 was reported in 2013 (Sun et al.), and the first confirmed QPE source was observed in 2019 in GSN 069 with nine-hour cycles of intense flares (Miniutti et al. 2019).
-This discovery was then followed by more detections in RX J1301.9+2747 (20-hour cycles), eRO-QPE1, eRO-QPE2, and AT2019qiz (48-hour cycles post-TDE) (Giustini et al. 2020; Arcodia et al. 2021; Nicholl et al. 2024).
+The first tentative QPE source RX J1301.9+2747 was reported in 2013 \cite{Sun2013}, and the first confirmed QPE source was observed in 2019 in GSN 069 with nine-hour cycles of intense flares \cite{Miniutti2019}.
+This discovery was then followed by more detections in RX J1301.9+2747 (20-hour cycles), eRO-QPE1, eRO-QPE2, and AT2019qiz (48-hour cycles post-TDE) \cite{Giustini2020, Arcodia2021, 2024Natur.634..804N}.
 QPEs are preferentially found in dwarf galaxies which host SMBHs of $10^{5-7} M_{\odot}$.
-The sample, though small, shows diverse recurrence patterns, from regular to erratic (Quintin et al. 2024).
+The sample, though small, shows diverse recurrence patterns, from regular to erratic \cite{Quintin2023}.

 Observationally, QPEs are defined by their dramatic X-ray variability.
-The eruptions are soft, with spectra peaking below 2 keV, often modeled as thermal emission from a disk with temperatures around 50 eV during quiescent phases (Miniutti et al. 2019).
-Burst durations range from tens of minutes to a few hours, with peak times and durations shortening at higher energies, indicating complex energy-dependent evolution (Arcodia et al. 2022).
-Recurrence times vary widely, from GSN 069’s nine hours to AT2019qiz’s two days, and some sources like eRO-QPE1 display irregular intervals, challenging simple periodicity models (Chen et al. 2024).
-Notably, some QPE hosts lack optical signatures of active galactic nuclei (AGN), suggesting these events can occur without pre-existing accretion activity (Arcodia et al. 2021).
+The eruptions are soft, with spectra peaking below 2 keV, often modeled as thermal emission from a disk with temperatures around 50 eV during quiescent phases \cite{Miniutti2019}.
+Burst durations range from tens of minutes to a few hours, with peak times and durations shortening at higher energies, indicating complex energy-dependent evolution \cite{Arcodia2022}.
+Recurrence times vary widely, from GSN 069’s nine hours to AT2019qiz’s two days, and some sources like eRO-QPE1 display irregular intervals, challenging simple periodicity models.
+Notably, some QPE hosts lack optical signatures of active galactic nuclei (AGN), suggesting these events can occur without pre-existing accretion activity \cite{Arcodia2021}.